stcucufa/miRCo-engine/README.md

 For now, just make a PR with your game (and other games) in the `/games` dir!
 Please fork this repo if you want to contribute a game so you can make a PR.

-Soon I will move game submission to a separate repo, and fetch all the games on launch.
+Someday the game submission may move to a separate repo, and fetch all the games would be fetched on launch.

 ## Roadmap